PASTAplus/content-x/templates/data/featured-mar-2022.md

-# Featured Data - March 2022
+# Featured Data

-## Interlaboratory testing of CuSO4 toxicity in the "Standardized Aquatic Microcosm" protocol consisting of multiple phytoplankton and animals in a chemically defined medium
+## Interlaboratory testing of CuSO<sub>4</sub> toxicity in the "Standardized Aquatic Microcosm" protocol consisting of multiple phytoplankton and animals in a chemically defined medium

+March 2022

 ### Citation

 Taub, F.B.
 2022.
-Interlaboratory testing of CuSO4 toxicity in the “Standardized Aquatic Microcosm” protocol consisting of multiple phytoplankton and animals in a chemically defined medium.
+Interlaboratory testing of CuSO<sub>4</sub> toxicity in the "Standardized Aquatic Microcosm" protocol consisting of multiple phytoplankton and animals in a chemically defined medium.
 Environmental Data Initiative. https://doi.org/10.6073/pasta/ea91b867dabc52a5fc917afa1a310a09.

 ### Description

 The data published in this featured data package were obtained from a study funded by the Food and Drug Administration (1983-1986) to determine if ecosystems could be used to regulate chemicals.
 The work on this topic was published in several peer-reviewed articles that have been added as journal citations to the data package landing page in the EDI data repository.
 At the time of publishing this work, the practice of data publishing was not yet established.
 Publishing the data now ensures that they are preserved and available for re-use in continuing or future studies.

-The author, Frieda Taub, Professor Emeritus (School of Aquatic and Fishery Sciences, University of Washington, Seattle), is an aquatic ecologist with a focus on community metabolism (O2 and CO2 cycles) of algae, grazers, and microbes, often in Closed Ecological Systems.
+The author, Frieda Taub, Professor Emeritus (School of Aquatic and Fishery Sciences, University of Washington, Seattle), is an aquatic ecologist with a focus on community metabolism (O<sub>2</sub> and CO<sub>2</sub> cycles) of algae, grazers, and microbes, often in Closed Ecological Systems.
 Much of the team’s work focused on aquatic community responses to toxic chemicals, using the method of Standardized Aquatic Microcosms (Fig. 1).

 <figure>
     <img src="/static/images/featured_data/aquatic-microcosm.png" alt="aquatic microcosm" width="30%">